isitix/devops_hands_on_training/ansible/day1.md

 + You can any operations (facts gathering, vars setting, task, trigger) to a specific group
 + you can define range based on machine names
 + you can apply variables (ssh port, ansible user, become password, ...) to every machines or a group of machines

+Static inventories may be write in any of the following formats :

++ yaml
++ json
++ text

 ### Hands on